Awraad-ul-Fatehah

 Awraad-ul-Fatehah (Persian: اوراد فتحیه, lit.
-‘Prayers of Victory’; also known as Aurad-e-Fatiha) is a Arabic-language collection of supplicatory prayers and litanies attributed to Mir Syed Ali Hamadani (1314–1384 CE), a prominent Sufi saint, scholar, and missionary of the Kubrawiya order.
+'Prayers of Victory') also known as Aurad-e-Fatiha is an Arabic-language collection of supplicatory prayers and litanies attributed to Mir Syed Ali Hamadani (1314–1384 CE), a prominent Sufi saint, scholar, and missionary of the Kubrawiya order.
 Known as Shah-e-Hamadan in Kashmir, Hamadani composed these prayers to promote spiritual devotion and divine remembrance (dhikr), focusing on the unity of God (tawhid) and His attributes.
-Recited daily in Kashmiri mosques and Sufi gatherings, the text is a cornerstone of the region’s Islamic devotional practices and a key element of Hamadani’s spiritual legacy.
+Recited daily in Kashmiri mosques and Sufi gatherings, the text is a cornerstone of the region’s Islamic devotional practices and a key element of Hamadani's spiritual legacy.

 Background

 Mir Syed Ali Hamadani, a Persian Sufi, significantly influenced Kashmir’s religious, cultural, and economic landscape during his visits in the 1370s.

 He authored numerous works, including Zakhirat-ul-Muluk (on governance) and Risalah Maktubaat (letters), with Awraad-ul-Fatehah being his most widely practiced devotional text.

 Composed during his travels in Central and South Asia, the prayers reflect his Kubrawiya emphasis on spiritual discipline and communal worship.